 - Seek legal advice when in doubt

-If you are a landlord and you are looking for an easy to use free online rental application, check out the tools we have at TurboTenant.
+If you are a landlord and you are looking for an easy to use online rental application, check out the tools we have at TurboTenant.
 All of our landlord software is accessed online and is 100 percent free to landlords.

 DISCLAIMER: Turbo Tenant, LLC does not provide legal advice.
 This material has been prepared for informational purposes only.
 All users are advised to check all applicable local, state and federal laws and consult legal counsel should questions arise.